 Beauty is the alchemy

 Beauty delights.
 It is full of awe, joy and magic.
 It transports and transforms us in unique and profound ways.
 That’s why I create the very best and most beautiful arts experiences for my extraordinary audiences.

 Doing theatre for babies is to explore the unknown.
 It goes against common sense.
 It’s political.
 It’s also necessary, I believe, because babies have a right to beauty and they’re not always exposed to it.
 Theatre for babies implies commitment, but a commitment that draws us in.
 It’s the opposite of cynicism.
 It’s hope in its purest form.
 It’s an attempt to talk with the beginning of the world.

 Veronique Coté, Theatre des Confettis, Quebec

-Here’s links to things I’ve been commissioned to write about my why of it…
+Here’s links to things I’ve been commissioned to write or that have been written about my why of it…